 “In Bangkok, when you ask people simple questions about Thai food, people can hardly tell you the correct answer.”Bo Songvisava

-A few years later, both of them returned to Bangkok to run their own restaurant (Bo.Lan), based on two core principles: local organic ingredients and sustainable cooking.
-Memories of my past reflections about the directions of Thai society returned most deeply during the scenes in which Bo Songvisava and her partner faced (and still) immense scarcity of organic, non-contaminated ingredients during their 6-month long attempt to find such in Bangkok’s early-morning markets.
+A few years later, both of them returned to Bangkok to run Bo.Lan under two core principles: embracing (1) local organic ingredients and (2) sustainable cooking.
+Memories of my past reflections about the directions of Thai society returned most deeply during scenes in which Bo Songvisava and her partner faced immense difficulties in finding organic, non-contaminated ingredients during their 6-month long attempt to find such in Bangkok’s early-morning markets.
 Wherever they went in all of Bangkok’s markets, the sellers were unable to verify the content of the raw ingredients that were put on the market.
-It is this ever-stretching scarcity that is being pointed out as the main culprit behind the apparent “dearth and growing cheapness of authentic Thai cuisine”.
+It is this ever-stretching agricultural scarcity that is being pointed out as the main culprit behind the apparent “dearth and growing cheapness of authentic Thai cuisine”.

 To rescue what was about to turn into an ailing business plan for their Bangkok restaurant, their supply of ingredients are now based on direct partnerships with local organic farms in Thailand’s countryside.
-Their trips to the countryside were my favourite scenes, as they brought back my past memories and impressions of rural Thais as being among the kindest, helpful and most generous people I’ve ever come across.
+Their trips to the countryside were my favourite scenes, as they made me recall my past memories and impressions of rural Thais as being among the kindest, helpful and most generous people I’ve ever come across.